kubernetes-sigs/kubectl-validate/README.md

 Native types can be validated out of the box with `kubectl-validate`.
 The tool has built-in schemas for Kubernetes 1.23-1.27 which are kept up to date with releases.

-By default the tool will validate native types with the latest builtin version it ships with.
-You can specify a specify Kubernetes version to validate against using the version argument:
+By default, the tool will validate native types with the latest built-in version it ships with.
+You can specify a specific Kubernetes version to validate against using the version argument:

 ```sh